Metric uniformization of morphisms of Berkovich curves: Profile function and higher ramification

-\begin{rem} (i) Since we work with the multiplicative valuations, it is natural to represent Herbrand's function as a piecewise monomial function.
-In the additive setting, the Herbrand's function is a piecewise linear function $\varphi_{L/K}^\add$.
+\begin{rem} (i) Since we work with the multiplicative valuations, it is natural to represent Herbrand function as a piecewise monomial function.
+In the additive setting, the Herbrand function is a piecewise linear function $\varphi_{L/K}^\add$.
 The two functions are related as additive and multiplicative valuations: $\varphi_{L/K}^\add=-\log(\varphi_{L/K})$.